gitbls/sdm/Docs/Disk-Encryption.md

 Switches to sdm-cryptconfig include:

+* `--auto-encrypt devname` &mdash; Perform the sdmcryptfs encryption process automatically. `devnam` is the device name (e.g., `/dev/sdc`) of the scratch disk on the system where the encryption will be done.
+Requires `--nopwd` and `--keyfile`
 * `--authorized-keys authkeyfile` &mdash; Specifies an SSH *authorized_keys* file to use in the initramfs.
 Required with `--ssh`
 * `--crypto crypt-type` &mdash; Specifies the encryption to use. `aes` used by default, which uses `aes-xts-plain64`.
 Use `xchacha` on Pi4 and earlier for best performance.
 See Encryption/Decryption performance comparison below.
 * `--dns dnsaddr` &mdash; Set IP Address of DNS server